mrocklin/cmsc15200/assignments/hw1/index.md

 When you're ready to submit your assignment please see the [submission guidlines](../../tips/submission.html)

+*WARNING* : Over the next 48 hours I will slightly adjust the submission requirements for the problems.
+These changes will be very small and you can safely work on the assignment.
+Please check back and reload the page before making your final submission.

 Problem 1-A: Geometry
 ---------------------
 A point in the real plane can be described by an x and y coordinate, written as (x, y).
 A line segment can be described by two points (x1, y1) and (x2, y2).
 The length of a line segment can be found by computing the following mathematical formula